 • Recycled plastic lumber and wood composite materials reduce reliance on chemically treated lumber for decks and porches.
 Stamped and dyed concrete is another alternative to treated lumber.

-• Proper sized overhangs and porches over the exterior doors help to prevent water intrusion, reducing maintenance and enhancing durability.
+• Properly sized overhangs and porches over the exterior doors help to prevent water intrusion, reducing maintenance and enhancing durability.

 • Oriented strand board (OSB) is an engineered wood product that doesn't demand older-growth forest like plywood.
 OSB can be created from small-diameter trees.